negz/kuberos/README.md

 ![The kuberos UI](frontend/kuberos.png)

+## Status
+This project is effectively unmaintained.
+I have not used OIDC authentication for some time, instead having switched to using [Kubehook](https://github.com/negz/kubehook).
+I will do my best to shepherd pull requests, but cannot guarantee a prompt response and do not have bandwidth to address issues or add new features.
+Please let me know via an issue if you'd be interested in taking ownership of Kuberos.

 ## Purpose
 Kubernetes supports several authentication methods, a popular one of which is OIDC.
 The `kubectl` commandline tool can be configured to use OIDC authentication, including